Chiral superconductivity from parent Chern band and its non-Abelian generalization: Phase diagram

+With above, we conduct self-consistent calculations of Eq.~(\ref{Eq:Hamiltonian}) for the particle-particle and the particle-hole channels numerically and map out the phase diagram Fig.~[\ref{PictureS1}] with $0\le u\le 5\epsilon_K$ and $0\le v\le 10\epsilon_K$.
+In particular, we vary the parameter $q_0$ representing the range of electron-phonon interaction potential, as Fig.~[\ref{PictureS1}.(a)] $q_0=0.05|{\bm K}|$, Fig.~[\ref{PictureS1}.(b)] $q_0=0.3|{\bm K}|$, and Fig.~[\ref{PictureS1}.(c)] $q_0=20|{\bm K}|$.
+For $q_0\gg |{\bm K}|$, the interaction becomes nearly uniform, which is close to the BCS limit.
+On the contrary, when $q_0\ll |{\bm K}|$, the form of interaction asymptotes a delta function, which better describes materials.
+We note that the phase diagram does not change qualitatively for different $q_0$.

-{\it Phase diagram--} With above, we conduct self-consistent calculations of Eq.~(\ref{Eq:Hamiltonian}) for the particle-particle and the particle-hole channels numerically.
-We check the convergence of these two channels for each pair of $(u,v)$, and the phase diagram Fig.~[\ref{Picture1}.(a)] is mapped out in terms of $u$ and $v$ varying from $0$ to $\epsilon_K$.
-If both channels converge, we pick the energetic favored one.
-We find that, when both $u$ and $v$ are small ($u,v<0.05\epsilon_K$), the system favors a metallic phase, as shown in the gray region.
-A strong repulsive Coulomb interaction (i.e., large $v$) can drive the system to an insulating phase, with a finite charge gap $\delta$ open at the first BZ edge, as shown in the yellow region.
-Within the yellow region, the valence band of $H_{\rm HF}$ has non-trivial Chern number and order parameter $P_{{\bm g}_1{\bm g}_2}({\bm k})$, indicating a QAH crystal phase.
-Note that, deep in the QAH crystal region, the band is relative flat and the distribution of Berry curvature is rather homogeneous within the first BZ, as shown in the Fig.~[\ref{Picture2}].
-We conjecture that the valence band is very close to the lowest Landau level which can give rise to fractional Chern insulators in the presence of moir\'e potential at fractional $\nu$~\cite{lu2024extended,Adarsh2024Ext,dong2024stability,dong2024theory,dong2024anomalous,soejima2024anomalous,Zhou2023fractional}.
+When the values of $u$ and $v$ are approximately comparable, the system favors a (semi-)metallic phase, as shown in the gray region.
+A strong repulsive Coulomb interaction (i.e., large $v$) can drive the system to an insulating phase, with a finite charge gap open at the first BZ edge, as shown in the yellow region.
+Within the yellow region, the valence band of $H_{\rm HF}$ has nontrivial Chern number $C=1$ and order parameter $P_{{\bm g}_1{\bm g}_2}({\bm k})$, indicating an AHC phase.